 Middle School Mock Trial

 The Middle School Mock Trial Competition begins with regional trials held in several schools in March.
-All teams that win both sides of the case in their regional trials advance to a statewide playoff tournament in April, which culminates in the state championship round before the Connecticut Appellate Court.
-The participation fee for Middle School Mock Trial is $250 per team.
+All teams that win both sides of the case in their regional trials advance to a statewide playoff tournament in April.
+The competition culminates in the state championship round before the Connecticut Appellate Court.

 Mock Trial Materials